wesabe/fixofx/README.md

 formats are recognized and interpreted, such as British versus US date formats, but more work could be done on this.

+Sometimes a data file will not contain information that is important for OFX -- for instance, neither OFC nor QIF include the OFX "FID" and "ORG" fields.
+Other times, the data format will include this data, but inconsistently, such as QIF's account type, which can be ambiguous or absent.
+In these cases you can ask the user to provide hints to fixofx, and convey those hints via command-line options (see _Command line operation_, below).

 The fixofx project also includes `fakeofx.py`, a utility script to generate fake OFX files for testing purposes.